AcidWashDB/AcidWashDB/README.md

 only make progress within those realms.
 It can no longer read or write other realms.
 A client that can access any single storage server can continue to make progress across all realms.

+# Algorithm Notes

+Transaction record lists read dependencies ("locks").

+Use LWT to elect a majority coordinator.
+Only that node updates transaction history.